 How to Form an Andorran Company

-Once you’ve narrowed down which company time fits your business needs, you can now begin the company formation process.
+Once you’ve narrowed down on which company type fits your business needs the best, you can begin the company formation process.
 The steps are listed below.

 Step 1: Pick a Company Name

 The first step of incorporation is to pick an available name — one that doesn’t already exist in the Andorran registry.
 This is done to avoid confusion with other registered companies.
 Your company name doesn’t have to be in Catalan; any language with Latin characters will do.

 Under certain circumstances, it is possible to use a company name of a foreign company that exists elsewhere but is not established in Andorra.
 If you have an available name, you can start the application by sending a personal identification document such as your passport or government ID.